-2014 has seen Google Universal Analytics (UA) move out of Beta (Phase 3), which means that all new properties created in Analytics are now Universal by default.
+2014 has seen Google Universal Analytics (UA), now replaced with Google Analytics 4, move out of Beta (Phase 3), which means that all new properties created in Analytics are now Universal by default.
 For the majority of those of you with existing properties, they will have been auto-transferred to UA, to take full advantage of all the features you will need to update the tracking codes on your sites to the analytics.js code.
 If you are unsure of which version of the tracking you are currently implementing you can ask your webmaster or search marketing provider.

 One of the great new additions to the UA suite is the inclusion of data taken from the Google double click cookie, which enables demographic data to be gather about users on your site.
 This may require and update to your website privacy wording and will require an extra line of code, that isn’t featured in the standard analytics.js.
 So if you would like this data to be collated, you should let your web developer or search marketing team know, before they update the tracking codes on your site.